cseanburns/journal-issues/manuscript.md

 This means that some journal articles may have at least two publication dates.
-For example, suppose an article is accepted by some journal and then is quickly made available, generally as an early-access or online-first article, on the journal's website.
+For example, suppose an article is accepted by some journal and then is quickly made available as an early-access or online-first article on the journal's website.
 The date that it is made available is the DEP.
 Later, the article is assigned to a journal issue,